leeton1412/myshrink/README.md

 ### Database structure

-For this project I decided that i would use 3 Databases.
+For this project I decided that i would use 3 Collections.
 - shrinkDB
     - This is the main database where information for all shrink is stored.
 - shrinkDb